How to add an Image Button in Android Jetpack Compose

 modifier = Modifier.clickable { println("Button Clicked!") })

-Following is the complete example to make an image clickable in Android Compose.
+Following is the complete example to make an image clickable in Android Jetpack Compose.

 package com.example.example